lightdash/lightdash/docs/docs/references/metrics.md

 # Metrics

+A metric is a value that describes or summarizes features from a collection of data points.
-Metrics are quantitative measurements.
-You can think of them as "actions" that you take on dimensions.
-For example, num unique user ids is a metric that counts the unique number user_id values.
+For example, `Num unique user ids` is a metric.
+It describes the unique number of `user_id`s in a collection of `user_id` data points.

+In Lightdash, metrics are used to summarize dimensions or, sometimes, other metrics.

 ---

 ## Adding metrics to your project

-To add a metric to Lightdash, you define it in your dbt project under the dimension name you're applying the measurement on.
+To add a metric to Lightdash, you define it in your dbt project under the dimension name you're trying to describe/summarize.

 ```version: 2